JoVi0li/cocktail-recipes/README.md

 # Cocktail Recipes

-A SwiftUI based app build to iOS where users can search cocktail recipes by name or ingredient.
+A SwiftUI based app build to iOS where users can search cocktail recipes by name.

 ## Features
 - List of recipes
-- Recipes search by name or ingredients
+- Recipes search by name
 - Recipe details